hschwane/mpUtils/README.md

 - mouse and keyboard input handling
 - building with cuda, including cuda support for the clion IDE and some cuda helping functions and utilities
 - vector and matrix math functions for cuda
+- memory management and glInteroperability wrapper for cuda
 - highly customisable thread safe logger
 - ini-Style configuration file parser
 - different timers including asynchronous ones